Table of Contents

 The seed oil is used in rheumatic pain, diabetes, spleen and stomach disorders.

-The root bark of tree is used to treat gonorrhoea, general body pain, back pain, spleen trouble, headaches and stomach-aches.
+The root bark of the tree is used to treat gonorrhea, general body pain, back pain, spleen trouble, headaches and stomach-aches.
 Roots are used for chest diseases.